Fife Hills: Park Hill (339m)

 Ascent: 200m / 650 feet

 Turn left on to the track and follow it to a clearing at its termination.
 To your left is the start of a not so obvious track through the forest heading south east towards Dumglow.
-Once on the track it is easier to follow although it can be wet and rough in places.
+Once on the track it is easy enough to follow although it can be wet and rough in places.
 The track gains height before turning right when you reach the north east corner of Dumglow.
 A grassy track now heads directly up the hill, crosses the fence and takes you to the summit.

 This north east corner can also be reached from the direct route by using a firebreak through the trees starting at NT 08036 96289.